Bhopal Gas Leak 1984: Causes, Impact, and Post-Disaster Measures

 • The Indian government and Union Carbide struck a mutual deal and compensation of $470 million was given by UC.
 However, there are complaints regarding delay in release of money.

-• Charges against Officials: Charges were filed against Union Carbide chairman and other officials.
+• Charges against Officials: Charges were filed against the Union Carbide chairman and other officials.
 They were released on bail and never faced punishment.

 • Post-disaster Measures after Bhopal Gas Leak: